The formula to a better follow-up

 1. So David, let's talk about your latest album, Cygnet Committee, did you have any concept in mind when writing and recording it?

 "Not initially, not initially.
 I mean, as the time passed by, I noticed how the lyrics connected with each other somehow, so I reorganized the entire thing.
 It's not that evident though.
 It's like a hidden concept or something.
-And I like this."
+And I like this."2.
+And, what's next?
+Do you already have your next record in the works?

 "I can say a yes, it is.
 I have a couple of new songs written, which by the way, one of them is recorded, but I plan to use them in that film that my manager [Ken Pitt] was planning to do.
 We also plan to include some of the songs of Rubber Band and Cygnet Committee as well."